Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 What Are Bamboo Sheets?

-Bamboo sheets are essentially made out of the bamboo fiber.
-The latter is made out of a characteristic species of bamboo which is more or less like timber.
+Bamboo sheets are made out of bamboo fiber.
+The latter is made out of a characteristic bamboo species, which is more or less like timber.
 The manufacturing process altogether is quite different, depending on the goals and the particular fabric production.

-There are three distinct types of fabric currently on the market, and the main difference stems from the overall process of manufacturing of the fibers.
-We will get into details regarding each one of these types down below.
+There are three distinct types of fabric currently on the market, and the main difference stems from the overall process of manufacturing the fibers.

 Want to know more?
 Read our complete guide for the best bamboo sheets here.